stephaneVercouillieBMID/slate/source/workingVersion.html.md

 phone| phone_number, phone_number_verified|
  address|address, with subfields,<br>street_address (newline separator \n)<br> locality <br> postal_code <br> country

-**NOTE: Any claim requested by using the scope value can only be obtained from the User Info endpoint.</aside>**

 #### 4.2.1.2 Example of an Authorization Request using "scope" values
 URL: